AJMaxwell/Win10XiboSetup/README.md

 # Win10XiboSetup
-A PowerShell script makes Win10 and Xibo become better friends
+A PowerShell script that makes Win10 and Xibo become better friends